isabella232/Bitcamp-Serverless/homework/issues/prerequisite.md

 Stack Overflow: https://stackoverflow.com/

-After you have learned/refreshed your knowledge of JavaScript, let's get started on making that clock!
-Here is the list of the requirements and some fun extensions you can complete if you have extra time!
+After you have learned/refreshed your knowledge of JavaScript, let's get started on making that clock.
+Here is the list of the requirements and some extensions you can complete if you have extra time!

 **Requirements:**